Traveling With Disabilities

 - Visit the information desks, located in the bag claim area in each terminal.

-- If you would like a companion or assistant to accompany you through the security checkpoint to reach your gate, contact your airline at the ticketing counter.
+- If you require a companion or assistant to accompany you to your gate, contact your airline at the ticketing counter.

-- The limit of one carry-on and one personal item does not apply to medical supplies, equipment, mobility aids and/or assistive devices.
+- Carry-on bag limits do not apply to medical supplies, equipment, mobility aids and/or assistiance devices.

 - The screener will perform a hand inspection of your equipment if it cannot fit through the security equipment.